Wolverine971/9takes/src/blog/enneagram/enneagram-type-7.md

     import MarqueeHorizontal from "../../lib/components/atoms/MarqueeHorizontal.svelte";
 </script>

-<p class="firstLetter">Type 7 individuals are known for their boundless enthusiasm, optimism, and love for adventure.
-They have a natural ability to see the positive in everything and are always eager to try new experiences.
-However, this enthusiasm can sometimes lead them to overcommit, as they have a fear of missing out on anything exciting.</p>
+<p class="firstLetter">Type 7 individuals, brimming with enthusiasm and optimism, are the quintessential adventurers of the Enneagram.
+Their ability to consistently find the silver lining and their eagerness for new experiences define their vibrant approach to life.
+Yet, this same zest can sometimes lead them to bite off more than they can chew, driven by a fear of missing out on life's exciting opportunities.</p>

 <br>
 <Carousel type={7} gridDisplay={true} />